-Total volume of palm derived materials sold to L'Oreal is between 10-15 metric tons.
+Total volume of palm derived materials sold to L'Oreal is about 18.3 metric tons.

 (SF2.1) Please propose any mutually beneficial forests-related projects you could collaborate on with specific CDP supply chain members.

 Commodity related to the project